 —Melanie Leeds, 2008/09 Production Fellow

-The Wilma Theater will begin accepting applications for both fellowship positions for the 2013-2014 season as of January 4, 2013.
+The Wilma Theater will begin accepting applications for both fellowship positions for the 2014-2015 Season as of January 2, 2014.
 Fellowships in Production and Stage Management will be awarded to candidates who have demonstrated significant interest and experience in their chosen area and who possess a willingness to learn new skills required for the position.
 Fellows are employed full-time for the whole season and receive the following compensation: $350 a week, health insurance, complimentary tickets to Wilma productions, and various other benefits.
 To apply, send your resume, a cover letter (specifying the fellowship to which you are applying and why you think it is a good fit for you) and at least two sealed (or emailed by your reference) letters of recommendation to The Wilma Theater no later than Monday, March 24, 2014 (postmarked).
 Send all application materials to: Anne K. Holmes, The Wilma Theater, 265 South Broad Street, Philadelphia, PA 19107, or via email at AHolmes@wilmatheater.org

 The Production Fellow will work closely with the Technical Director and Production Manager.
 Duties may include set construction and painting, load-in, strike, light hang/electrics, prop maintenance, and serving on running crew for productions.
 The successful candidate will have demonstrated significant previous experience in at least one of the above areas of production, as well as a willingness to learn new skills as required.
 Strong problem solving and communication skills, as well as adaptability, are a must.